quii/pepper/README.md

 If you have a matcher you think would be useful to others, please consider contributing it to this library.

 **Please only submit matchers that work against types in the standard library**.
+This keeps the library focused and backward compatible.
+It would be fantastic if over time this library matured into a rich suite of matchers so any dev can pick up Go and start writing excellent tests against the standard library, which already gets you so far in terms of getting work done.

 Your PR will need the following